This lesson will explain the structure of lipids as well as discuss their function in our bodies.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND

-A lipid made of a glycerol molecule and a fatty acid side chain
+A lipid made of a glycerol molecule and at least one fatty acid side chain.

-An organic molecule made up of glycerol and fatty acids, which is non-polar and does not dissolve easily in water
+An organic molecule made up of fatty acids, which is nonpolar, and does not dissolve easily in water.

-A type of lipid made up of a hydrophilic head and hydrophobic tail, and is found in cell membranes
+A type of lipid made up of a hydrophilic head and two fatty acids (hydrophobic tail) and is found in cell membranes.

-A type of unsaturated fat which is unhealthy and may lead to health problems
+A type of unsaturated fat which may lead to health problems.